surma/surma.dev/content/things/is-postmessage-slow.md

 If your payloads are bigger than this, you can try sending patches or switching to a binary format. **Considering state layout, transferability and patchability as an architectural decision from the start can help your app run on a wider spectrum of devices.** If you feel like a shared memory model is your best bet, WebAssembly will pave that way for you in the near future.

-As I already hinted at in [an older blog post][actor model] about the Actor Model, I strongly believe we can implement performant off-main-thread architectures on the web _today_, but this requires us leaving our comfort zone of threaded languages and the web’s all-on-main-by-default and explore alternative architectures and models.
+As I already hinted at in [an older blog post][actor model] about the Actor Model, I strongly believe we can implement performant off-main-thread architectures on the web _today_, but this requires us leaving our comfort zone of threaded languages and the web’s all-on-main-by-default.
+We need to explore alternative architectures and models that _embrace_ the constraints of the Web and JavaScript.
 The benefits are worth it.

 <script src="/carousel-reset.js" type="module"></script>